Saikrishna41/Fetch_List/README.md

 Fetch App is a data listing app that fetches the remote  data provided by jsonbin.com and displays in a simple recyclerview.

-The data  are of categorised based on their unique list ID.
+The data  are categorised based on their unique list ID.

 Architecture and Libraries used: